aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 ```

 #### Map the Fluent Bit Role as a Backend Role in OpenSearch
-OpenSearch roles are the core method for controlling access to your OpenSearch cluster.
-Backend roles are a way to map an external identity to an OpenSearch role.
-In this case we map the Fluent Bit IAM role as a backend role to OpenSearch's *all_access* role so Fluent Bit can send logs to OpenSearch.
+OpenSearch roles are the core method for controlling access within your OpenSearch cluster.
+Backend roles are a method for mapping an external identity (such as an IAM role) to an OpenSearch role.
+Mapping the external identity to an OpenSearch role allows that identity to gain the permissions of that role.
+Here we map the Fluent Bit IAM role as a backend role to OpenSearch's *all_access* role.
+This gives the Fluent Bit IAM role permission to send logs to OpenSearch.
+Read more about OpenSearch roles [here](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/).

 Because we provisioned OpenSearch within our VPC, we use a bastion host with port forwarding to test and access our OpenSearch endpoints.
 Refer to the [Amazon OpenSearch Developer Guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html#vpc-test) for more information.